Cbot-XRPL/URI-Token-Remit/README.md

 ## NFT Metadata and Roytlies

 This hook is compliant with the Royties and brokerage standard XLS-53d standard.
 Setting a broker hook will push your NFT offers through a broker and ensure your royties are paid.
 Beware a broker controls the trade of your asset and may charge fees.
-We will be relaing a NFT and Roytlies proposal ourselfs coving what we belive is the ideal design for a roytlies hook and how broker should handle that hook.
-Our proposal will be based on the basic idea that users will install the hook on their account and during a URI token sale the hook will reads the royties from hook state and pay it accordingly.
-If the user trys to buy or sell to a person without the roytles hook they will be blocked.
-Any issuing software can also check for this hook if they want to charge roylties.
-This will create a free trade NFT market where paying roytlies is inescapable for the user.

 ## Collaberation